Differentially Private Fine-tuning of Language Models: Our Approach

 The initialization condition (\ref{eq:fine-tune-initialization}) is very important, as it ensures that fine-tuning starts at the pre-trained model and improves it by modifying the parameters $\theta$.
 Most fine-tuning methods are additive and have the following special form:

 i.e., they modify the pre-trained weights by adding a correction term $\pi(\theta)$ parametrized by $\theta$.

 Recent work in the non-private literature has described concrete instantiations of this framework~\citep{houlsby2019parameter, mahabadi2021compacter, hu2021lora}, which (crucially) are effective when $\dim(\theta)\ll \dim(\WPT)$.
 In the non-private setting, such reparametrizations are useful for reducing the computation and memory required for fine-tuning, and enable lightweight and plug-in modifications to the base model for different downstream tasks.
 At the same time, they maintain (or sometimes surpass) the accuracy achieved by full fine-tuning.
-However, this approach seems to be more important for achieving high accuracy in the context of private fine-tuning.
-For instance, full fine-tuning of RoBERTa-Base with DPSGD achieves an accuracy of $53.1\%$ for the MNLI dataset \citep{yu2021large}, whereas all the algorithms that fine-tune based on Equation \eqref{eq:fine-tune} all achieve accuracy better than $80\%$.
-See Section \ref{sec:bad} for a discussion.

-We give some intuition as to why parameter-efficient methods seem to be more effective for private fine-tuning when private datasets are small.
+We give some intuition as to why parameter-efficient methods could be more effective for private fine-tuning especially when private datasets are small.
 For simplicity, we assume that the fine-tuning method is additive as in (\ref{eq:fine-tune-additive}), such that the fine-tuned weights $\WFT=\WPT+\pi(\theta)$.
 We can imagine that $\WFT$ lies on a manifold passing through $\WPT$ of very small dimension (equal to the dimension of $\theta$) compared to the dimension of $\WPT$.
 Even if the parameters $\theta$ are very noisy due to the noise added during DPSGD, we will always stay in this manifold.
 In particular, we are not disturbing the pre-trained weights in most directions (those orthogonal to the manifold near $\WPT$).
-If we run DPSGD on all the weights instead, then we add noise in all directions, thus potentially unlearning the knowledge learned during pre-training, especially in low data regimes.
+If we run DPSGD on all the weights instead, then we add noise in all directions, thus potentially unlearning the knowledge learned during pre-training, especially in low data regimes; see the discussion in Section \ref{sec:bad} for more on this.

 Besides substantial gains in the accuracy, the above method of reparametrization has several other advantages:

 \begin{itemize} \item A single pre-trained model such as BERT or GPT is generally applied to hundreds of downstream tasks via fine-tuning.
 Private fine-tuning using previous methods requires updating {\em all} parameters and storing a different copy of the fine-tuned model per task.
 This creates substantial overheads for storing and deploying, and can be very expensive in practice.
 On the other hand, the reparametrization (\ref{eq:fine-tune}) means that we only need to store a single pre-trained model that can be shared across many downstream tasks.
 Each downstream task requires only a small number of new parameters that can be plugged in.